OpenNBS/OpenNoteBlockStudio/nbs.md

 Finally, the custom instruments of the song are stored.
 Like the previous part, this is optional.
 You can stop writing here and the song will still be loaded.

-A song can have a maximum of 18 custom instruments, each with a name and sound file assigned to it.
+A song can have a maximum of <span class="newversion">18</span> custom instruments, each with a name and sound file assigned to it.
 The sound file must be located in the /Sounds folder of the Minecraft Note Block Studio directory.

 Before we begin, we need to know the amount of custom instruments:
 <table>